Lighting and Rendering / 3ds Max

 Cross-section plane size.
 Increase this value if you use larger scene size.

-For usage example, check out the Clipping Planes demo (also available in the Asset Store).
+For usage example, check out the Clipping Planes demo (source files available in the Asset Store).

 Got Questions?